Zelmoghazy/Embedded-Linux/03-Linux/linux_cmds.md

 Alt+r           # Revert all changes to the current line

-ctrl+c          # Capitalise the character under the cursor and move to the end of the current smallword
+Alt+c          # Capitalise the character under the cursor and move to the end of the current smallword

 Alt-Ctrl-e:     #Expand the current line (expand aliases for example or enviroment vars)